Unlocking Your Brand's True Essence

 1. The Technology Company with a Brand

 This is most companies.
 You build a platform.
 An app.
 A tool.
 You talk about features.
 You talk about speed and data.
+Your brand is a thin coat of paint on the technology.

 This is a dangerous path.
 It is a race.
 Someone will always build a faster, cheaper, newer box.
 Your technology will become a commodity.